david-kreindler/civicrm_attendance/README.md

 ## Key Features

 - Advanced contact filtering based on complex relationship patterns:
-  - Include contacts who share the same relationship type(s) with contacts of specified subtype(s) as the current user
+  - Find contacts who have relationships with the same "Team" contact(s) that the current user has a relationship with
-  - Find "peers" who have similar institutional connections to yours
+  - Find "peers" who have connections to the same institutional contacts as you
   - Sophisticated filtering options:
     - Match based on relationship roles (e.g., if the user is an employee of an organization, only show other employees)
     - Require all relationship patterns to match, not just one